Colchester Institute Skip To Main Content

 In line with the College’s Strategic goals, the College will consider a subcontractor arrangement where another organisation can provide:

-• The ability to support larger volumes of learners than the College is able to reach in skills shortage areas, such as Health and Care to meet increased demand
+• The ability to support larger volumes of learners than the College can reach in skills shortage areas, such as Health and Care to meet increased demand.

 • Specialist resources or expertise, not available at the college